Subscribe To This Site

 Almonds and hazels are better without their protective brown skins.
 Almonds can be blanched in very hot water for a few minutes.
 Plunge them in cold water and the skins shrivel and become loose, and then peel them by hand.
 Otherwise, buy them ready to use but make sure they are fresh - you can see rancid spots developing as they become almost translucent rather than opaque.
 This procedure does not work for hazel nuts.

 You can also toast some of the nuts and seeds to bring out the flavours, especially if you are going to use the trail mix soon.
+I find it is easier to lightly toast nuts in the oven on a medium setting.
+There is less danger of burning them and wasting good nuts!
+Seven or eight minutes on gas mark 4 or 170°C is about right.

 The bigger nuts and fruits need to be chopped to manageable sizes.
 Take a large sharp knife and hold the tip down with one hand.
 Roll the knife blade back and forth over the nuts without letting the tip up from the chopping board.
 This stops the nuts pinging about all over your kitchen!